emews/EQ-R/README.md

 Anaconda
 --------

-When building for Anaconda, provide ``--enable-conda`` to include a critical Anaconda library location.
+When building for Anaconda/Linux, provide ``--enable-conda-linux`` to include a critical Anaconda library location.

 Details
 -------